 It’s easy to see why this small town in the Alsace region of France is known as “Little Venice.”
 Lining its canal—which is just begging for a lazy boat ride—are colorful buildings and cobblestone streets.
 Break out into “Little town, it’s a quiet village,” as you stroll.
 If you’re looking to travel domestically, check out the most charming small town in every state.
 Au revoir!

 Artist William Morris deemed Bibury “the most beautiful village in England” when he visited in the 1800s, and nothing much has changed.
 The enchanting town still has the quaint homes and rustic charm that any fairy tale should start in.
 When you live in a town like this, it’s hard to be unhappy.
-Read up on the 21 nicest towns in America you need to visit.
+These abandoned castles are worth visiting.

 That vanity project King Ludwig II used to outshine his childhood home?
 This is it.
 The results were so good, in fact, that Neuschwanstein Castle was actually the inspiration for Disney’s Cinderella Castle.
 On the top of snow-covered mountains in the winter, we can imagine it as the perfect home for Frozen’s Queen Elsa.
-Can’t find this castle on Airbnb?
-Check out these 20 enchanting homes that you can actually rent!
+For an even more magical vacation, book one of these 15 Irish castles you can actually rent.

 Italy’s Cinque Terre is made up of five picturesque villages, but Manarola is among the most dramatic.
 The brightly hued homes seem to be hanging precariously onto the cliffs, but they’ve managed to keep from crashing into the sea for almost 700 years.
 Could it be magic?

 Passing under Rakotz Bridge in Kromlau, Germany, you just might feel like you’re on your way to sell your soul.
 So it’s fitting that it—along with other ancient bridges—are known as “devil’s bridges.”
 When reflected in the water, the structure makes a perfect circle.
 Love a good spook?
-Check out 14 of the world’s most haunted bodies of water and add them to your travel bucket list.
+Your bucket list need to include these 14 of the world’s most haunted bodies of water.

 Can’t you just picture a theatrical fairy tale fight between knights on this bridge stretching dramatically over this waterfall?
 Best of all, it’s right here in the United States.
 Take a road trip to the Columbia River Gorge in Oregon for your own fairy tale moment.
-Check out more of the best free tourist attractions in every state.
+Learn where to find the best free tourist attractions in every state.